limatainer/limatainer/README.md

 🌱 I am a Junior Full Stacker Seed about to grow as a strong tree

-🤖 You can find here Data Science projects too for Machine Learning projects
+🤖 I will also commit some Machine Learning projects

 ⚡ OPEN TO COLAB
 💬 Ask me a question